P4sca1/cron-schedule/README.md

 * weekday names (mon,tue,... - case insensitive)
 * time nicknames (@yearly, @annually, @monthly, @weekly, @daily, @hourly - case insensitive)

-**Instead of using * * * * * * for a job that runs every second, you should consider using `setInterval(cb, 1000)` which is more suitable for such a simple timing task, because due to the calculation overhead, there would likely be delays when using cron.**
+**For simple timing tasks like every x seconds, you should consider using `setInterval` which is more suitable for simple timing tasks, as it does not have the calculation overhead.**

 ## Cron validation
 Looking for a way to validate cron expressions in your backend (node.js) or in the browser with support for multiple presets?
 Check out [cron-validate](https://github.com/airfooox/cron-validate)!